Pre-conference: Impact of climate change on the Sámi health and wellbeing: ethical and community-driven approaches (SAMI)

 Moderators:

-Development Manager Saida Mäki-Penttilä, Finnish Institute of Health and Welfare
+Saida Mäki-Penttilä, Development Manager, Finnish Institute of Health and Welfare (THL)

 Panelists:

-Politician, Dr Leena Niittyvuopio-Jämsä, president of Social Affairs and Health Committee at the Sámi Parliament, Finland
+Leena Niittyvuopio-Jämsä, President of Social Affairs and Health Committee at the Sámi Parliament, Finland

 15:00 - 15:30 Coffee/Tea Break

-Adaptation of ethical research guidelines for research with Sámi people for research with Roma population Dr. Marko Stenroos, senior researcher, Finnish Institute of Health and Welfare
+Adaptation of ethical research guidelines for research with Sámi people for research with Roma population Marko Stenroos, Senior Researcher, Finnish Institute of Health and Welfare (THL)

 Q&A